Are you missing one or more teeth?

 What can dentists do to replace missing teeth?

 When looking to replace missing teeth, know that you have options.
 Patients should be sure to evaluate each thoroughly and discuss with their dentist to ensure that they are making the right decision.
 Dental implants are a common solution to missing teeth.
 They function and look just like natural teeth and are the number option among dentists and patients.

-Bridges are another option that are attached to the teeth surrounding the gap, and also look and feel natural.
+Bridges are also an option.
+This type of restoration is attached to the surrounding teeth, and also look and feel natural.
 Partial dentures may be chosen by patients as well.
 They are removable but still function and look like natural teeth.

 What are the causes of missing teeth?